microsoft/quick-authentication/docs/quick-authentication-how-to.md

 Microsoft Quick Authentication is a lightweight JavaScript library that makes it easier to add **Sign in with Microsoft** support to a single-page app (SPA).
 Quick Authentication uses the  Microsoft Authentication Library for JavaScript (MSAL.js) to handle authentication and authorization for users with personal Microsoft accounts from Outlook, OneDrive, Xbox Live, and Microsoft 365.

-> Microsoft Quick Authentication is in public preview.
-This preview is provided without a service-level agreement and isn't recommended for production workloads.
-Some features might be unsupported or have constrained capabilities.
-For more information, see [Supplemental terms of use for Microsoft Azure previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).

 ## How it works

 To enable Quick Authentication, you first add a reference to the library in a `<script>` element, then an HTML or JavaScript snippet that displays the sign-in button on the page.